makinacorpus/django_pyoidc/docs/explanation.rst

 * This special logout page must not be the logout page which redirects to the SSO, the goal is to destroy the local session only
 * Chaining the redirects is hard, if one of the other applications reached in this chain is badly implemented the redirect loop may not reach you (stuck on this other application, usually on a 404), and you cannot disconnect the user.
 That's why iframes are better.
   But it may interfere with combined protocols logouts (front channel SAML logouts and then OIDC logouts for example)
-* iframes may not be very reliable with increasing browser third party access security
+* iframes may not be very reliable with increasing browser third party access security.

 The **SSO Server client configuration** for your application will need to know the Front-Channel url on your Django application, this url is by default **``<absolute url of your website>/<url prefix for this module if any>/front_channel_logout/``**.